HW-PlayersPatch/Development/Props/Change List.md

 ## HWR Bugs Fixes and Improvements
 - Expert Taiidan AI now harvests resources at the same rate as the other races. (it was 10% higher for some odd reason)
 - Improved compatibility for mods.
-⋅- Created a playerspatch_util.lua file, separate from scar_util.lua
+(Created a playerspatch_util.lua file, separate from scar_util.lua)

 ## Campaign